 If it is Ireland you want though, it’s a short ferry ride from Scotland (Cairnryan to be precise, 2-3 hours drive from Edinburgh) across to Belfast, from where you can spend a few days exploring the Emerald Isle.

-I’ve explored Dublin and her surroundings, taken a trip down to the Dingle Peninsula, kissed the Blarney Stone at Blarney Castle, gazed at the Cliffs of Moher, and had a few more Irish Experiences beside - enough to know that this is a wonderful country for exploring.
+I’ve explored Dublin and her surroundings, taken a trip down to the Dingle Peninsula, kissed the Blarney Stone at Blarney Castle, gazed at the Cliffs of Moher, and had a few more Irish Experiences besides – enough to know that this is a wonderful country for exploring.
 There’s the Guinness Factory, of course, as a main highlight, but also oodles of Gaelic history and culture to get excited about.
 We’d recommend basing yourself in Dublin – check out Dublin hotel prices here.

 7. South Wales and Cardiff – 1 Day